🔥 30% Off! →

 Who Shouldn’t Use a Penis Pump?

-• Men who take blood-thinning medications.
-Medications like warfarin (Coumadin, Jantoven) or clopidogrel (Plavix) can cause an increased risk of bleeding.
+• Men who take blood-thinning medicines.
+Blood thinners like warfarin (Coumadin, Jantoven) or clopidogrel (Plavix) can cause an increased risk of bleeding.

-• Men who have sickle cell anemia or another blood disorder.
-Men with these types of disorders are more at risk of blood clots or bleeding.
+Men who have sickle cell anemia or another blood disorder.
+Men with these types of disorders are more at risk of clots or bleeding.

 Using a Penis Pump